Privacy, deletion, billing, takedown, or API questions: [email protected].

 Authorized media access links are signed, short-lived, and served with private no-store cache controls.

-Disconnecting Google or deleting an account removes stored Google OAuth credentials and connected-channel records used for YouTube features, and marly.studio attempts to revoke the Google token with Google.
+Disconnecting Google or deleting an account removes stored Google OAuth credentials and connected-channel records used for YouTube features. marly.studio attempts Google token revocation as part of those flows and may report a failure if the external cleanup step cannot be completed.

 Data retention and deletion